Dell H. Robison Middle School

 As of today, there have been no on-site deaths that have been reported at the school.
 There has also been no known timeframe between when the first haunting occurred.
 The events surrounding the school may still be a matter of dispute regardless of how much new information comes to light.
 Yet, there may be enough concrete evidence to further confirm that the haunting of the Dell H. Robison Junior High School.
 But the lack of evidence of who the spirit belongs to makes it a lot easier to dispute.

 The question that is often asked about the sites of apparent hauntings is this: is it worth the time to visit a place where a possible haunting occurred?
 In this case, there’s a good chance that you may experience some paranormal activity depending on the day.
 But it would not be the smart thing to just waltz right in and ask about ghosts during regular school hours.

-Considering the amount of stories told mostly by students, it’s highly unlikely that the spirit of the janitor will be visiting you at some point in time.
+Considering the number of stories told mostly by students, it’s highly unlikely that the spirit of the janitor will be visiting you at some point in time.
 The spirit may just be visible to the younger children of Las Vegas, especially those who are new students at the school.
 What you might do instead is visit the public library in Las Vegas and possibly do some research on what might have happened at the school.
 Especially during the times when there was no Internet yet.

 While the Dell H. Robison Junior High School haunting stories may continue to circulate, it may be likely that the spirit might not be at rest any time soon.
 While the stories may be told repeatedly, the verifiable evidence may not be known to the public unless discovered.
-But it remains as one of the most creepiest and haunted places in Las Vegas.
+But it remains as one of the creepiest and haunted places in Las Vegas.
 While kids in the eastern half of Las Vegas are getting the education of a lifetime, they may never know that the janitor that was known for keeping the school clean may still wander the halls, whether you see him or not.